This article will be updated regularly.

 Here are a few reminders and recommendations.
 These are based on current information about COVID-19 and the CMA exam.

-• This is a good time to start studying or keep studying for the CMA exam.
-Self-quarantine creates an environment with fewer distractions, you can be hyper-productive and utilize your time to prepare.
+This is a good time to start studying or keep studying for the CMA exam.
+Whether or not your state is still in some form of quarantine or social distancing, you likely have more freedom than you did this time last year.
+It can still be a time with fewer distractions, which you can leverage to be hyper-productive and utilize your time to prepare.

 - Practice social distancing by staying six feet away from people in public

 - Cover your mouth or nose entirely when you sneeze or cough

 - Wash your hands for 20 seconds every time you have been in the public

 - Use a hand sanitizer with a minimum of 60% alcohol

 - Don’t touch your nose, mouth, or eyes if you haven’t sanitized your hands

 - Avoid contact with people who are sick